HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 ## Grant Access to SOLUTION Support {#give-access}

 To facilitate the handling of your support requests, you need to grant your SOLUTION provider access to your HubRise account.
 -- OR --
+To ask the SOLUTION support team to connect your Quick Up app and to facilitate the handling of your support requests thereafter, you need to grant your SOLUTION provider access to your HubRise account.
+-- OR --
 To connect SOLUTION and facilitate the handling of your support requests, you need to grant your SOLUTION provider access to your HubRise account.